NathanHarrington/dotfiles/README.md

     # Press control-a shift-I to load plugins

-    > You must remember to open a tty and vlock the session before
-    > logout/login on gnome.
-This is because apparently the encrypted
-    > filesystem is unmounted for a full logout, then that kills all
-    > processes, period.
-All tmux sessions included.
-If you want the goodness
-    > of gnome session reset without loosing your tmux sessions, you must
-    > remember to do this.

 Gnome Configuration (3.204):

     Install and run gnome-tweak-tool

-    In workspaces, change workspace creation to static, create 7 workspaces.
+    In workspaces, change workspace creation to static, create 9 workspaces.
     Top Bar show date, show seconds
     Extensions, Launch new instance to On
     Extensions, Alternatetab to On